MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 4. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

-## Create Delta Live Tables Pipeline using SQL
+## Create Lakeflow Declarative Pipeline using SQL

-1. Create a new notebook and rename it to `Pipeline Notebook`.
+1. Create a new notebook and rename it to `Covid Pipeline Notebook`.

 1. Next to the notebook's name, select **Python** and change the default language to **SQL**.

-1. Enter the following code in the first cell without running it.
+1. Enter the following code in the first cell *without running it*.
 All cells will be executed after the pipeline is created.
-This code defines a Delta Live Table that will be populated by the raw data previously downloaded:
+This code defines a materialized view that will be populated by the raw data previously downloaded:

      ```sql
-    CREATE OR REFRESH LIVE TABLE raw_covid_data
+    CREATE OR REFRESH MATERIALIZED VIEW raw_covid_data
     COMMENT "COVID sample dataset.
 This data was ingested from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University."
     AS
     SELECT